Alfresco/docs-alfresco/support/latest/policies/enhancement-policy.md

 ## Can I request an enhancement for a specific Alfresco product/version

-Yes, if your product / version is in "Full Support" state.
-Please refer to the [Product Support Policy]({% link support/latest/policies/product-policy.md %}) section for more details.
+Yes, if your product or version is in "Full Support" state.
+Please refer to the [Product Support Policy]({% link support/latest/policies/index.md %}) section for more details.